 5.3 Regulatory aspects for HAPS

 ITU–R began to study HAPS in the 1990s initially for fixed services.
 The telecommunications ecosystem and technology enablers for HAPS have evolved a lot since then.
-At WRC-2000, the bands 1885 – 1980 MHz, 2010 – 2025 MHz and 2110 – 2170 MHz were identified for HAPS operating as IMT base stations and may be used by high altitude platform stations as base stations to provide International Mobile Telecommunications (IMT), in accordance with Resolution 221 (Rev.WRC-07) [3].
-With increasing interest in HAPS to offer mobile services, the WRC-19 agreed to study certain frequency bands below 2.7 GHz for HAPS as IMT Base Stations (HIBS).
-ITU Working Party 5D is currently studying co-existence requirements for HIBS in the additional three bands listed in Table 5.4-1 to support spectrum allocation decisions in WRC-23 in accordance with Resolution 247 [3].
+At WRC-2000, the bands 1885 – 1980 MHz, 2010 – 2025 MHz and 2110 – 2170 MHz were identified for HAPS operating as IMT base, in accordance with Resolution 221 (Rev.WRC-07) [3].
+With increasing interest in HAPS to offer mobile services, the WRC-19 agreed to study certain frequency bands which have been already identified for IMT below 2.7 GHz for HAPS as IMT Base Stations (HIBS).
+ITU-R Working Party 5D is currently studying co-existence requirements for HIBS in the additional three bands listed in Table 5.4-1 to support spectrum identification decisions in WRC-23 in accordance with Resolution 247 (WRC-19) [3].

 NOTE: In the current ITU terminology, the use of HAPS to implement IMT (i.e. offer mobile wireless services) is referred to as “HAPS as IMT Base Stations” or HIBS.

-Table 5.4-1: Frequencies for HAPS IMT Base Stations (HIBS).
+Table 5.4-1: Frequencies for HAPS as IMT Base Stations (HIBS).